topo-gps/ios-manual/en/waypoints/searching_waypoints.rst

 - *Custom location*: If you enter a custom location or coordinates only waypoints within a certain distance of the entered location are shown.

-If you choose 'Within selected area', a map will be shown, which you can scroll and zoom to determine the area.
-An example is shown below:
+If you choose 'Within selected area', a map with a gray overlay will be shown as in the figure below:

 .. figure:: ../_static/waypoint-search7.png
    :height: 568px